 As a frontcountry camper, you're likely spending time at rural national parks and campgrounds with relatively clear pathways, so an off-road rig isn't necessary.
 However, you'll still want the extra traction of four- or all-wheel drive in a pinch.

 Consider these options when you’re ready to rough it:

 Subaru is the master of the outdoors after Jeep, and virtually any Scoobie hatchback, wagon, or crossover can handle trekking through muddy or snowy national park trails.
-Some models that come to mind are the Subaru Outback, Crosstrek, Forester, and Impreza hatchback.
-Also, with their large, flat cargo area and folding rear seats, they can easily double as your sleeping space.
+One model that’s particularly well-tuned for this task is the Subaru Outback.

 As a middle-of-the-road camper, you prefer an air mattress or cot to snoozing on the ground in just a sleeping bag.
 You also need a bigger tent, and like to bring along some of your household conveniences, like a small cooking stove, decent pots and pans, and food.
 You're not quite roughing it, but you're not glamping either.

 For this type of camping, you'll need a vehicle with plenty of room for that large tent or maybe a high enough towing capacity for a small pop-up camper.